dominikjung42/AIAlgorithmsAndApplications/README.md

 ID | Unit
 ---- | -------------
-0 | Introduction and Syllabus
-1 | Business Analytics and Decision Support
-2 | Gentle Introduction into Programming with R
+1 | Introduction into Artificial Intelligence
+2 | Artifical Intelligence and Information Systems
-3 | Business Understanding
+3 | Artificial Intelligence Toolbox
-4 | Business Data Understanding
+4 | Data and Knowledge Engineering
-5 | Business Data Preparation
+5 | Fundamental Algorithms and Concepts
-6 | Business Data Analytics
+6 | Summary: Foundations of Artificial Intelligence
-7 | Business Data Analytics Evaluation
-8 | Deployment of Decision Support Systems

 For each unit, you can find the accompanying material in the different folder of this repository.
 The best practice is that you clone this git repository (for more information see the slides of the first lecture)!